reidy-p/isolated-vm-demo/README.md

 Alternatives
 ---
 * [Deno?](https://deno.land/)
+* Write the JS runtime in Rust to solve potential latency issues with using Node.
+Fly.io moved in this direction after hitting limits with ``isolated-vm``

 TODO
 ---
 * Find code to cause memory leaks?
 * Any code to break isolate?
 * Spectre / Meltdown